openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 1. In `src`, create a folder named after the [ISO 639 code](http://www.loc.gov/standards/iso639-2/php/code_list.php) of the desired language.
 For example: `fr`.
 2. Create a data.txt file inside that folder.
 Lines that start with `#` are comments.
 Lines that start with `$` are variables.
 Lines that start with an OSIS book name are a tab-separated series of regular expressions (a backtick following an accented character means not to allow the unaccented version of that character).
 Lines that start with `=` are the order in which to check the regular expressions (check for "3 John" before "John," for example).
 Lines that start with `*` are the preferred long and short names for each OSIS (not used here, but potentially used in a Bible application).
 3. In `bin`, run `01.add_lang.pl [ISO code]` to create the `src` files.
-For example, `01.add_lang.pl fr`.
+This file expects `node` to be available in your `$PATH`.For example, `01.add_lang.pl fr`.
 4. In `bin`, run `02.compile.pl [ISO code]` to create the output Javascript files and tests.
-This file expects `pegjs` to be available in your `$PATH` and `coffee` to be in `/usr/bin`.
+This file expects `pegjs` and `coffee` to be available in your `$PATH`.
 For example: `02.compile.pl fr`.
+5. In `bin`, run `03.run_tests.sh` to run tests on all the available languages in `test/js`.
+It requires [jasmine-node](https://github.com/mhevery/jasmine-node).
+Alternately, visit the relevant `test/[ISO code].html` file in a browser (which expects [Jasmine](https://github.com/pivotal/jasmine) to be in `lib/jasmine-1.3.1`).

+You can enable cross-language support using the experimental `bin/add_cross_lang.pl full`.

 ## Purpose

 This is the fourth complete Bible reference parser that I've written.
-It's how I try out new programming languages: the first one was in PHP (2002), which saw production usage on a Bible search website from 2002-2011; the second in Perl (2007), which saw production usage on a Bible-related site starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
+It's how I try out new programming languages: the first one was in PHP (2002), which [saw production usage](http://about.esvbible.org/uncategorized/technical-introduction-to-the-esv-online-edition/) on a Bible search website from 2002-2011; the second in Perl (2007), which saw production usage on a Bible-related site starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
 This Coffeescript parser (at least on V8) is faster than the Perl one and 100 times faster than the Ruby one.

-I chose Coffeescript out of curiosity--does it make Javascript that much more pleasant to work with?
+I chose Coffeescript out of curiosity—does it make Javascript that much more pleasant to work with?
 From a programming perspective, the easy loops and array comprehensions alone practically justify its use.
-From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript--the tests, in particular, are much easier to follow without all the Javascript punctuation.
+From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript—the tests, in particular, are much easier to follow without all the Javascript punctuation.

 This code is in production use on a site that indexes [Bible verses on Twitter and Facebook](http://www.openbible.info/realtime/).

+## License

+The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
+Frak is a dependency only if you're compiling a new language--it's not necessary to run the parser in your project.
+If you're only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+November 8, 2013.
+Recast English as just another language that uses the same build process as all the other languages.
+Fixed bug with parentheses in sequences.
+Made specs runnable using [jasmine-node](https://github.com/mhevery/jasmine-node).
+Optimized generated regular expressions for speed using [Frak](https://github.com/noprompt/frak).
+Added support for German, Greek, Italian, and Latin.

 May 1, 2013.
 Added option to allow case-sensitive book-name matching.
 Supported parsing `Ps151` as a book rather than a chapter for more-complete OSIS coverage.
 Added Japanese, Korean, and Chinese book names.
 Added an additional 90,000 real-world strings, sharing actual counts rather than orders of magnitude.